FastAPI 104: Rate Limiting & Throttling, Token Buckets, Sliding Windows & Redis

 └─────────────────────┘

-The right answer in most production systems is layered: a global limit at the gateway (protect against total volume), and per-user/per-plan limits in middleware (fairness and business rules).
+The answer in most production systems I've worked on is layered: a global limit at the gateway to protect against raw volume, plus per-user or per-plan limits in middleware for fairness and business rules.

 Per-user vs per-plan: the SaaS pattern

-In a SaaS API, limits aren't just about protection — they're a product feature.
-Free plan users get 1,000 requests/day; Pro users get unlimited.
-Here's how the request lifecycle looks:
+In a SaaS API, limits are also a product feature.
+Free plan users get 1,000 requests a day, Pro users get effectively unlimited.
+The lifecycle looks like this:

 async def get_rate_limit_for_user(user_id: str, db) -> int: